RealDeHess/CommunityBeastmen/README.md

 **Do Not:**
 - use any other animation mods.
 They will conflict with the beastmen animations, which is very sad.
 - Use slaanesh vassalisation mods together with main mod.
 This will break the missions.
 Usage together with lite version is ok.
+- Use complete overhaul mods (SFO etc) together with this mod.
 - Use Complete Warmaidens reskin, use seperate faction reskins instead